martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 options provide a simple tradeoff between computational complexity and storage requirements.

-Note that clients and servers MUST implement {{QUIC-VERSION-NEGOTIATION}} to use this specification.
+Note that clients and servers MUST implement
+{{!QUIC-VN=I-D.ietf-quic-version-negotiation}} to use this specification.
 Therefore, servers list supported versions in Version Negotiation Packets.
 Both clients and servers list supported versions in Version Negotiation Transport Parameters.

-## Relationship to ECH
+## Relationship to ECH and QUIC Protected Initials

-The TLS Encrypted Client Hello {{ENCRYPTED_SNI}} shares some goals with this document.
+The TLS Encrypted Client Hello {{ECHO}} shares some goals with this document.
 It encodes an "inner" encrypted Client Hello in a TLS extension in an "outer" Client Hello.
 The encryption uses asymmetric keys with the server's public key distributed via an out-of-band mechanism like DNS.
 The